-41. The descending series of these Octaves is expressed in Notes, thus in the Treble, and thus in the Base,
+41. The descending series of these Octaves is expressed in Notes, thus in the Treble,

-42. In vocal Music these Notes are sung with the syllables introduced about the year 1022, by Guido, a Monk of Arezzo, in Tuscany: UT, RE, MI, FA, SOL, LA, ;\ called by his followers the Hexachord.
+42. In vocal Music these Notes are sung with the syllables introduced, about the year 1022, by Guido, a Monk of Arezzo, in Tuscany: UT, RE, MI, FA, SOL, LA;\ called by his followers the Hexachord.